yeco/oo.js/README.md

 ### **superclass**$
 Specifies the superclass to inherit from

-Note: Only meaningful in oocreateClass.
+Note: Only meaningful in oo.createClass.

 ### **initialize**$
 Identifies a static initializer method.
-The supplied function will be invoked immediately before returning from oocreateClass/extendClass/extendObject.
+The supplied function will be invoked immediately before returning from oo.createClass/extendClass/extendObject.

 ### **initialize**
 Specifies the instance initializer method.  oo.js classes invoke this method as part of "new" object creation.